Spectral Signatures of Spinning Dust from Grain Ensembles in Diverse Environments: A Combined Theoretical and

 We first generate a training set that establishes the correspondence between the distribution moments, $\{\langle a\rangle, \mathrm{Std}(a), \langle x_{\rm C}\rangle, \mathrm{Std}(x_{\rm C})\}$, and the resulting SED features, $\{\nu_{\rm p}, W, \Tilde{\gamma}, \kappa\}$.
 Using these samples, \textsc{MomentEmu} learns a polynomial surrogate mapping from the SED features to the distribution moments:

 Figure~\ref{fig: mom inference} shows the inferred distribution moments for the MC-phase catalogue obtained using the emulator.
-We note that some inferred values are invalid and therefore do not appear in the plot.
+We note that some inferred values are invalid and therefore either do not appear in the plot or lie outside the training range.
 There are two likely explanations for this behaviour: (1) The mapping from SED features to distribution moments may be degenerate or numerically unstable.
 If so, additional observables would be needed to determine the distribution moments uniquely.
 (2) Uncertainties in the observations, or in the assumed skewness and kurtosis, may place some sources outside the regime sampled by the training set (i.e. outside the image space of the mapping).

 We emphasise that this exercise is intended purely as a proof of concept and is limited by the assumed distribution model, fixed skewness and kurtosis, and observational uncertainties.
 In particular, the separable form adopted in Eq.~(\ref{eq: dist general form}) restricts the presence of certain spectral modes; in the language of moment expansions, some cross-moment modes vanish for this model.
 In future work, the use of more flexible distribution models (e.g. perturbative models with moments or cumulants) and improved AME feature measurements should enable this strategy to be applied more robustly.